zephyrproject-rtos/zephyr/doc/guides/kconfig/index.rst

            'm' or 'M'  divide by 1,048,576 (1 << 20)
            'g' or 'G'  divide by 1,073,741,824 (1 << 30)

+  dt_str_val(kconf, _, name):
+       This function looks up 'name' in the DTS generated "conf" style database and if its found it will return the value as string.

 Example Usage
 =============